tc39/proposal-shadowrealm/explainer.md

 ### ⛔️ <a name='Availability'></a>Availability Protection

 A ShadowRealm shares the same process with its incubator Realm.
 While direct cross-realm object access is prevented via the callable boundary, the ShadowRealm API was design to share a heap and thus a process.
 This is what allows the synchronous communication between the incubator realm and the ShadowRealm instance.
-This means all those resources are shared, preventing the ShadowRealm or the incubator realm to provide any guarantees in terms of liveness or progress.
-In other words, code running in a ShadowRealm can produce resource exhaustion, or excessive allocation of memory that can prevent the incubator realm to proceed.
+This means all those resources are shared, preventing the ShadowRealm or the incubator realm from providing any guarantees in terms of liveness or progress.
+In other words, code running in a ShadowRealm can produce resource exhaustion, or excessive allocation of memory that can prevent the incubator realm from proceeding.

 A concrete example of this is plugin system to implement heavy matrix computations: